joshnatis/shell-skriptz/README.md

 <pre> wiki     #Presents you with 10 random wikipedia articles to choose from</pre>
 * *(requires: [Python](https://www.python.org/))*

 * This script is actually written in Python, but since you can also do `chmod +x` on Python scripts (and even drop the .py), I figured it was still relavant to include here.
-To use, simple call `wiki` and then enter the index of the article you want to read (or -1 for 10 new articles) -- it'll be opened in your default web browser.
+To use, simply call `wiki` and then enter the index of the article you want to read (or -1 for 10 new articles) -- it'll be opened in your default web browser.
 The articles are fetched from [this Wikipedia API](https://en.wikipedia.org/w/api.php?action=query&list=random&rnnamespace=0&rnlimit=10&format=json).
 * (*Compatability note: this script uses the `open` command to open the article in your default browser.
 If you're not on MacOS you can change that to `xdg-open` or to the name of your desired browser*)

 ![Screenshot](images/wikis.png)